raphaelchristi/raphaelchristi/README.md

 🔭 I'm currently working on StyleFlow, a colorimetry project using AI and computer vision

-🌱 I'm currently learning Power BI, Langchain, Langflow, n8n, Crew AI
+🌱 I'm currently learning Kong, Langfuse, FastAPI

 👯 I'm looking to collaborate on [tars](https://github.com/raphaelchristi/tars)